MaciejMi/sejmbot/README.md

 # 🇵🇱 Sejmbot – Discord Bot for the Polish Parliament

+> ⚠️ **Warning: Pre-Release Version**
+> This project is currently in active development and considered a **pre-release**.
+> Some features may be incomplete, unstable, or missing altogether.
+> Please report bugs or suggestions via [GitHub Issues](https://github.com/MaciejMi/sejmbot/issues).

 **Sejmbot** is a Discord bot that displays information about Members of the Polish Parliament (Sejm, 10th term), including attendance and voting statistics.
 It provides a paginated, interactive ranking system directly within Discord.

 ![Logo](./data/banner.png)